 Our Commitment To Quality

 Quality in manufacturing begins with materials.
 We put a lot of effort into finding and using the right materials for the job.
 We have a huge range of webbings and other materials to choose from to ensure that we get the appropriate item.
 The majority of our harness webbing is made in Australia with a few specialised products bought in directly from America.
-Buckles for harnesses are made in Italy or Wales, and our rings and connections either made in Italy or America.
+Buckles for harnesses are made in Italy and the UK, and our rings and connections either made in Italy or America.

 Rather than fix on a single construction technique and follow it slavishly for every product as many manufacturers do, we use the most appropriate method of construction to suit the style of the product.
 This results in a highly diverse range with no two products alike.
 We don’t just strive to meet a standard we like to exceed it.
 Once they have passed a standard test we often fine tune and retest until we are happy the strength we have is as good as it is going to get.

 All our harnesses go through a careful two-stage inspection process to ensure that the product is 100% and the finish is perfect.
 Faults such as loose stitching and webbing flaws are excluded by our quality control system from reaching customers.

 Since 1994 we have represented New Zealand on the committee which formulated the height safety harness standard for Australia and New Zealand.
 Our work at height harnesses met this standard, and our climbing harnesses and outdoor education harnesses are designed to exceed the requirements of the European climbing harness standard, EN 12277.
 In early 2018 Aspiring Safety was certified to the internationally recongised standard for manufacturing quality of ISO9001, with internal reviews and checks regularly carried out and external audits conducted by the Australian based ECAAS PTY.

 Our quality system and policy is now second to none.
 You can request a copy of our quality policy or ask any question you have in regards to quality by emailing our quality control manager – [email protected]